N1borg/Epitech_to_google_calendar/README.md

 ```

  - `comment` is what you want, it doesn't matter, it's just useful not to get mixed up if you have multiple accounts
- - `epitech_cookie` is your user cookie, find it by going on the intra and going into dev console -> application -> cookies -> user
+ - `epitech_cookie_user` is your user cookie, find it by going on the intra and going into dev console -> application -> cookies -> user
  - `calendarID_events` is the calendar in which you want to put all registered events
  - `calendarID_timeline` is the calendar in which you want to put projects timeline
  - `calendarID_teaching_team` is the calendar in which you want to put events which you supervise (HUB activities for example)